Regulation B5: Fitness to Practise

 2.1 If your School offers programmes of study that fall under this regulation it will have a Health and Conduct Committee, to monitor and if necessary investigate the health and professional behaviour of its students.

-2.4 Possible outcomes of the School Health and Conduct committee will be defined in your programme regulations.
+2.3 Possible outcomes of the School Health and Conduct committee are defined in the Fitness to Practise Code of Practice.

-2.6 Your School Health and Conduct Committee may report any suspected breach of professional behaviour to your employer or PSRB for investigation and action.
-If this is the case, the Chair of the University Fitness to Practise Committee and the Head of Academic Quality and Student Conduct will be informed.
+2.5 Your School Health and Conduct Committee may report any suspected breach of professional behaviour to your employer or PSRB for investigation and action.
+If this is the case, the Chair of the University Fitness to Practise Committee and the Head of Student Appeals, Complaints and Conduct will be informed.

 3. TEMPORARY SUSPENSION OF STUDY